Jlopezmolina/n8nWazuhAPI/README.md

 2. **Using the token:**
 ![Step 2](./Assets/step2.png)
-Now, you have access to the Wazuh API so we are going to perform some querys.
-I have configured 3 different ones but, for example, here is how we can get the manager status.
+Now, you have access to the Wazuh API so we are going to perform some queries.
+I have configured 3 different ones.
+For example, here is how we can get the manager status.
 Configuration:
     - Method: GET
     - URL: https://<manager ip in n8n_network>:55000/manager/status